Custom Home and Remodeling Blog

 1. Shingles

 Shingles are made from natural wood or engineered composite materials.
-Blocks are cut into shapes that make a pattern or design that creates a uniform appearance on the exterior of a house.
-The shingles are installed over plywood and a moisture barrier.
+Blocks are cut into shapes that create a pattern or design with a uniform appearance on the exterior of a house.
+The shingles are installed over plywood and a moisture-protection barrier.
 If made from natural wood, shingles are painted or stained on-site.
-Composite shingles often come pre-painted and are available in a variety of colors.
-Shingles are most often found on Arts & Crafts, modern farmhouse, or Victorian style homes.
+Composite or vinyl shingles often come pre-painted and are available in a variety of colors.
+Shingles are most often found on Arts & Crafts, Modern Farmhouse, or Victorian-style homes.

-Guide To Home Exterior Siding Materials Styles - Shingles
+Our Guide To Home Exterior Siding Material Options - Shingles

 2. Shakes